-In this regard, we reiterate that when government authorities know that a person's life is in danger, they must take appropriate action to protect that person's life.
+We recall that your Excellency's Government, as the occupying power, has a duty to ensure the basic needs and well-being of the civilian population of an occupied territory, including access to adequate medical care and health services if so required.
 We recall that emergency medical treatment is defined as treatment that is urgently required to preserve life or avert irreparable damage to health and is closely related to the right to life and the right to physical and mental integrity (Human Rights Committee, General Comment No. 6, para.
 5) and cannot be restricted on the basis of limited resources (A/HRC/S-17/2/Add.1, para.
-81).
+81.).
 In addition, the Special Rapporteur on extrajudicial, summary or arbitrary executions recalled that States' respect for the right to health means that they must not discriminate with regard to individuals' access to health services and must refrain from compelling health practitioners to deny health care to certain individuals (A/73/314, para.
 21).

-We would like to remind your Excellency's Government that the investigation into the circumstances of the deaths of Saleem, Lo'ay and Fatima should be conducted in accordance with relevant international standards, including the Minnesota Protocol on the Investigation of a Possible Wrongful Death (2016),2 and must aim to bring those responsible to justice, promote accountability and prevent impunity, avoid denial of justice, and learn the necessary lessons to revise practices and policies to avoid repeated violations.
+We would like to remind your Excellency's Government that the investigation into the circumstances of the deaths of Saleem, Lo'ay and Fatima should be conducted in accordance with relevant international standards, including the Revised United Nations Manual on the Effective Prevention and Investigation of Extra-Legal, Arbitrary and Summary Executions (the Minnesota Protocol on the Investigation of a Potentially Unlawful Death (2016))1 and must aim to bring those responsible to justice, promote accountability and prevent impunity, avoid denial of justice, and learn the necessary lessons to revise practices and policies to avoid repeated violations.
 (CCPR/C/GC/36, para.
 27).